 To help with that upcoming birthday or christmas gift, here are some toys my toddler boys can’t get enough of:

-Foam blocks are great because they don’t hurt when they are inevitably smashed down and thrown across the room.
-Check out Edushape Educolor Building Blocks, shown.
+Foam building blocks are great because they don’t hurt when they are inevitably smashed down and thrown across the room.
 Megabloks are also popular.
 They snap into place like Legos.

 The peek-a-boo game doesn’t go away during age two.
 It just takes a different form — hide and seek!
-Playhut’s Hideaway Tent, while admittedly isn’t the most beautiful thing to look at, it’s brilliant because it folds away in a second and can slide behind the couch.
+Pop up tents are brilliant because they fold away in a second and can slide behind the couch.

 Boys and their tools.
 My best friend got Luca the New Sprouts Fix it My Very Own Tool Set and he pulls tools out whenever Mom or Dad get out the screwdriver.
 The hammer, of course, is the popular item of the bunch, though.
 These are made from soft plastic and don’t have any sharp edges.